PluralKit/PluralKit/docs/content/user-guide.md

     pk;config timezone DE
     pk;config timezone 🇬🇧

 You can specify time zones in various ways.
-In regions with large amounts of time zones (eg. the Americas, Europe, etc), specifying an exact time zone code is the best way.
+In regions with large amounts of time zones (e.g. the Americas, Europe, etc), specifying an exact time zone code is the best way.
 To get your local time zone code, visit [this site](https://xske.github.io/tz).
 You can see the full list [here, on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (see the column *TZ database name*).
 You can also search by country code, either by giving the two-character [*ISO-3166-1 alpha-2* country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) (e.g. `GB` or `DE`), or just by a country flag emoji (e.g. `:flag_gb:` 🇬🇧 or `:flag_de:` 🇩🇪).